starvagrant/toh/README.md

 20. [Arrival](toh.markdown/arrival.md)
 21. [Epilogue](toh.markdown/epilogue.md)

-### Regarding Collobaration, Issues, and Pull Requests
+### Regarding Collaboration, Issues, and Pull Requests

 This work of fiction was conceived of as a project to be solely written by me.
 My initial intention in placing it on github was to have a backup copy.
 I have no intention of pulling in additional chapters to those listed in the Table of Contents.